ArturKlauser/gem5-dev/README.md

 the gem5-dev docker image is that you edit the gem5 source files on your host machine on which it is assumed you have already set up whatever source code editing environment you prefer.
-Since all the source code lives in the gem5 working dir on the host your host editing environment has full access to the source files.
-Once you're done with a modification and want to test it, you simply run the compile step inside the gem5-dev container.
+Since all the source code lives in the gem5 working directorh on the host, your host editing environment has full access to the source files.
+Once you're done with a modification and want to test it, simply run the compile step inside the gem5-dev container.
 Here is a sample development cycle:
 ```
+# on the host
 vim $GEM5_WORKDIR/source/src/arch/arm/some_file.cc
 # edit that file, then compile it
 docker run --rm -v $GEM5_WORKDIR:/gem5 -it gem5-dev build